Geolocation: Are your kids telling the whole world where they are?

 To avoid inappropriate location sharing, teach your children to keep the GPS function on their mobile phone or tablet turned off.
 It should only be turned on when needed for directions using maps or to send their location to a friend they’re about to meet, for example.

 Even with GPS turned off there are ways a child can unwittingly disclose their location.
-A photo from a recognisable location or even a description of the location is enough to cause problems.
+A photo from a recognizable location or even a description of the location is enough to cause problems.
 Children should learn how to protect their profiles by using the right privacy settings on their social network accounts, avoid oversharing and limit the visibility of their posts to family and friends.

 Sit down with your son or daughter and review their current privacy settings.
 Make sure the content they share can only be seen by the intended recipients.
 For a more selective approach, some social networking sites allow you to create separate groups for close friends, family or acquaintances.
 The appropriate group can be chosen for each new post.